Editorial Guidelines for Portfolio for the Future Blog Submissions

 Our articles are practical and industry-related and not promotional or political in nature.
 Articles may have been previously published, but the author must own the copyright.
 Authors may republish their own articles from our blog on other channels, but we do not permit unauthorized use of our content otherwise.

-To kick off the process, please send an email with an outline or draft of your submission attached to email@example.com, directed to Managing Editor, Rich Wiggins, and our Director of Global Content Development, Aaron Filbeck.
+For content focused on CAIA topics, please send an email with an outline or draft of your submission attached to email@example.com, directed to Managing Editor, Rich Wiggins.
+For content focused on FDP Institute topics, please send an email with an outline or draft of your submission attached to firstname.lastname@example.org, directed to Project and General Operations Manager, Kim Durand.
 We should respond within a week with next steps and/or edits.
 If you are interested in writing on a specific topic but need help developing your angle, let us know and we can work with you.

 Blog Stats: Site views: 180K/year | Bi-weekly Brief E-Mail Distribution: 20K CAIA Members, Candidates, and account holders at caia.org | Twitter: @CAIA_Blog

 Audience: Our target audience is the typical CAIA Member, who is already familiar with the fundamentals of alternative investments and is looking for practical, educational content that can help them thrive as professional fiduciaries.

 Topics: The blog categories on the blog home page provide an overview of the different segments we cover.
 We focus predominantly on alternative asset classes.

 Specifications: Average posts are 800-1,500 words, with a maximum word count of 3,000.
 Longer pieces that deal with complex topics will be considered.
 Some topics may be suitable for serialized coverage.

 Bylines: Please submit your byline as you would like it to appear, along with any designations, including CAIA, CFA, etc. You may also submit any social media handles and a short (2-sentence) description of you or your company to appear at the bottom of the article.